AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-contenthub.md

 >
 >[!BADGE Content Hub Guide PDF]{type=Informative url="https://helpx.adobe.com/content/dam/help/en/experience-manager/aem-assets/content-hub.pdf"}

 The Content Hub lets you download and share your assets.
 The Content Hub UI displays approved assets.
-Asset preview on Content Hub UI is available only for approved assets.
-See [Approve assets for Content Hub](/help/assets/approve-assets-content-hub.md) to approve assets.
 These assets may include images, videos, or any other digital content.
 The Content Hub enhances accessibility and adaptability for effective asset distribution.

 You can download a single asset or multiple assets using the Content Hub.
 The original versions of the asset are downloaded.